tinobragaa/password-creator/README.md

 1. Add the ability to generate multiple passwords at once.
 2. Allow users to choose specific symbols or special characters to include in their passwords.
 3. Add a feature to check if the password is strong enough, based on common password criteria such as length, complexity, and uniqueness.
-4. Implement a secure random number generator, such as the 'secrets* module, for generating passwords.
+4. Implement a secure random number generator, such as the "secrets" module, for generating passwords.
 5. Consider adding an option for the user to enter their own passphrase, which the program can convert into a password using a hashing algorithm.

 # Technologies Used